Reactive purchasing is not a strategy.Five lessons to build a proactive program.

 Tooling investment

-Advance payments / financing
+Advance payments and financing

 For financially stressed but capable suppliers, structured advance payments or supply chain financing can prevent failures before they happen.